sadrezhao/openmrs-imaging-docker/README.md

     ```

     > **Note**
-    > - he installation process may take some time.
+    > - The installation process may take some time.
 You can monitor the progress of the setup by visiting
     > - In some cases, you may need to stop the container and restart it to complete the setup successfully.

     ```bash